apache/ranger/docs/README.txt

 # For adding any new files, use the following command
 # svn add PATH

-# For deleteing any existing file, use the following command
+# For deleting any existing file, use the following command
 # svn delete PATH

 #